Photo from the Permanent Peoples' Tribunal hearings, via the author.

 “If this mine goes ahead, we would all die, or we would have to leave,” he said.
 “It is a genocide.”

-At the end of the two days of hearings at a downtown Montreal community centre, the judgment of the eight jurors who listened to the testimony — ranging from the Council of Canadians' Maude Barlowe to physician and TPP Secretary General Gianni Tognini to human rights and international law experts from Peru and Spain — was unanimous:
+At the end of the two days of hearings at a downtown Montreal community centre, the judgement of the eight jurors who listened to the testimony—ranging from the Council of Canadians' Maude Barlowe to physician and TPP Secretary General Gianni Tognini to human rights and international law experts from Peru and Spain—was unanimous:

 “It is a very good verdict in that it really confirms the allegations that were brought to the tribunal against the mining companies, but also against the Canadian state for its complicity in this situation,” said Claire Doran, one of the hearing's two spokespeople and longtime human rights and international development activist.
 “The tribunal went even further in that it also laid down the responsibilities of the host states, which we hadn't really presented for the tribunal to look at, but is of course intimately linked to the rest.”